subaquatic-pierre/azure-iaas-webserver/README.md

 ### Introduction

 This project contains infrastructure to host a web application on Microsoft Azure.
-It uses Terraform to manage resources, packer to build an image to be used for the virtual machine and create the necessary network resources to route traffic.
-It includes a private subnet with a Network security group to prevent external access to the resources.
+It uses Terraform to manage resources, Packer to build an image to be used for the virtual machine and creates the necessary network resources to route traffic.

+The template prompts the user for the amount of instances to be created within the Availability set.
+The virtual machine instance count is spread across the Availability set and load is distributed with the use of a Load Balancer.

+The template includes the creation of a Virtual network, subnet and public IP address.
+It blocks external internet internet traffic with the use of Network Security Groups by default.

 Follow the instructions below is setup the environment.